uvainio/chiplotter/README.md

 should appear with the corresponding LaB6_0003.chi file in it.

-- If everything works fine so far, you may copy the setup directory to where you have your real files which you want to intergate and change the parameters in the mycakeparameters1.txt, create more such parameter files and correspondingly change the pipeline.py to integrate with more parameter files.
-Don`t forget to change also the "localdir1" directory to the main directory where your files should be found (either in the main directory or in subdirectories).
+- If everything works fine so far, you may copy the setup directory to where you have your real files which you want to integrate and change the parameters in the mycakeparameters1.txt, create more such parameter files and correspondingly change the pipeline.py to integrate with more parameter files.

 Remember, when plotting, you can put the "Directory" in the GUI to any directory, but for integrating it must always be the directory in which there is a "setup" subfolder.